gerth2/esp32PythonRIO/readme.md

 # TODO

-* Test wheel rotation sensors
 * design PCB
 * write docs
 * read in joystick data
-* Integrate plots to main page as flyout
+* Integrate plots to main page as flyout, or NT4

 # Docs